Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Introduction

-In addition to employing unstructured data, some researchers have also presented models for applying both structured and unstructured data, leading to the presentation of multimodal techniques and application \cite{stevenson2021value,sait2021deep,hu2023collaborative,hou2022multi,park2022multimodal}.
-In models for unstructured data, mixing information from various channels is known as a \textit{multimodal fusion strategy}, referring to the process of combining information by integrating different channels \cite{d2009exploring}.
-A review by Soujanya et al. \cite{poria2017review} indicates that multimodal models are significantly more accurate than unimodal models.
 Apart from the type of fusion, the fusion level (fusion order) is another topic in multimodal research.
-There are three approaches in terms of fusion level: early (or signal) fusion, in which raw channels or modalities are combined at the earliest stage of the pipeline; the intermediate fusion approach, in which the modalities are mixed together after feature extraction and before classification; and the late or decision level, in which the outputs are combined for the classification decision \cite{zhu2015fusing}.
+There are three approaches in terms of fusion level: early (or signal) fusion, in which raw channels or modalities are combined at the earliest stage of the pipeline; the intermediate fusion approach, in which the modalities are integrated after the feature extraction process but before classification; and the late or decision-level fusion, in which the outputs are combined for the classification decision \cite{zhu2015fusing}.
 Boulahia et al. \cite{boulahia2021early} studied the impact of fusion level in the multimodal recognition process and found that the intermediate level fusion had the strongest impact compared to early and late fusion.
+Lee et al. \cite{lee2020multimodal} applied multimodal deep learning for stock market prediction and reported that intermediate fusion led to better performance compared to late fusion.
+Luo et al. \cite{luo1988multisensor} demonstrated that multimodal models can mix different types of modalities, often using a concatenation technique as a simple fusion strategy.

-Lee et al. \cite{lee2020multimodal} performed a study of multimodal deep learning for stock market prediction and found that accuracy improved using multimodal deep learning.
-They concluded that intermediate fusion led to better performance compared to late fusion.
-Luo et al. \cite{luo1988multisensor} have shown that multimodal models can mix different types of modalities, often using a concatenation technique as a simple fusion strategy.
+To the best of our knowledge, no research has been developed regarding the prediction of credit rating classes using various levels and types of fusion for combining different modalities.
+An example of a more modern type of fusion technique involves cross-attention as the core fusion strategy \cite{huang2019ccnet,hou2019cross,lee2018stacked}.